Mortgages

 Most Swiss cantons have their own cantonal bank.
 These only operate within the canton, will often not accept clients who are not resident in the canton, and will expect to transfer clients to another cantonal bank if they move away.

-Help with securing a Swiss mortgage
+Help getting a mortgage in Switzerland

-There are no help-to-buy or mortgage assistance schemes in Switzerland to assist those who otherwise might not be able to afford to buy their own home.
+There are no help-to-buy or mortgage assistance schemes in Switzerland to help those who otherwise might not be able to afford to buy their own home.
 If you are unable to come up with the minimum 20% deposit towards property costs, you are unlikely to be offered a Swiss mortgage.

 The only available support is in the form of lower interest rates and favorable repayment terms offered to help first-time buyers.
 However, these are not offered by all Swiss banks so it pays to shop around.

-Mortgage costs in Switzerland
+Mortgage fees and costs in Switzerland

-The added costs will usually have to be paid at the point of sale or soon after.
+There are a few additional costs associated with Swiss mortgages.
+This will usually have to be paid straightaway or soon after taking out your mortgage.
 Some banks may allow you to incorporate these costs into the mortgage repayments although this is not common.

 Fees to be paid include:

-Taxes and tax relief on Swiss mortgages
+Taxes and tax relief on mortgages in Switzerland

 Property in Switzerland is treated as an asset, meaning it is subject to both wealth and income tax.
-The property’s representative rental value is added to your taxable income.
+The representative rental value is added to your taxable income.
 Mortgage interest, maintenance costs, and indirect amortization in connection with your pension, however, are all income-tax deductible.
 For more information, read our guide to Swiss taxes.

 Building insurance covers the immovable fixtures and fittings such as walls and floors against damage caused by fire, flooding and many natural disasters.
 It is separate from home contents insurance, which protects movable belongings such as furniture.
 Contents insurance is optional in Switzerland.